mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 There are two types of proofreading that needs to be done.

 The most important one is **reviewing changes people make**.
-You can do this on phabricator in two ways:
+You can do this on `KDE_gitlab`_ in two ways:

-1. Reviewing patches in differential.
+1. Reviewing merge requests

-    Reviewing patches is done in differential.
-Patch reviewing is usually done by programmers to find mistakes in each other's code, but because programming code is text based just like regular text, we can use patch reviewing to check against typos as well!
+   You can help review merge requests. request reviewing is usually done by programmers to find mistakes in each other's code, but because programming code is text based just like regular text, we can use this to check against typos as well!

-    A patch, or diff, is an amount of changes done in a document (added, removed) put into a machine readable file.
+    A merge request, is an amount of changes done in a document (added, removed) put into a machine readable file.
 When someone submits a review request (on system like gitlab or github this is a merge or pull request), people who maintain the original files will have to look them over and can make comments about things needing to change.
 This allows them to comment on things like typos, over-complicated writing but also things that are incorrect.
 After a patch has been accepted it can be pushed into the version control system.

-2. Auditing changes in the manual.
+2. Commenting on changes in the manual.

-    Auditing changes happens after the fact.
-You can audit a change by going to the commit message (from the repository page, go to history and then click on an entry), where you will be able to make comments on the changes made.
+    Commenting changes happens after the fact.
+You can comment on a change by going to the commit message (from the repository page, go to history and then click on an entry), where you will be able to make comments on the changes made.

 In both cases, the interface consists of the difference being shown, with on the left the old version, and on the right the new version.
 Lines that have been added will be marked in green while lines that have been removed will be marked with red.
-You can click a line to add an 'inline' comment.
-Usually, when reviewing you go over the whole set of changes making comments where needed.
-To submit the inline comments, go to the bottom here you can add a general comment.
-When you submit the general comment all the inline comments will be submitted along side of it.
+You can click a speech bubble icon to add an 'inline' comment.

 The second major way the manual needs to be proofread is **over the whole file**.
 Many of the pages have only been checked for correctness but not for style and grammar.